De minimis fringe benefit: Qualification as a de minimis fringe benefit

-De minimis fringe is defined in Internal Revenue Code section 132(e)(1) as any property or service given to an employee by the employer which is, after taking into account the frequency provided, whose value is so small as to make accounting for it unreasonable or administratively impracticable.
-Examples of de minimus fringe includes personal use of an employer-provided cell phone provided primarily for business purposes; occasional personal use of the employer's copier; holiday gifts, other than cash or gift cards, with a low fair-market value; occasional parties or picnics for employees and their guests; occasional tickets for theater or sporting events.
+De minimis fringe is defined in Internal Revenue Code section 132(e)(1) as any property or service given to an employee by the employer whose value, after taking account of the frequency provided, is so small as to make accounting for it unreasonable or administratively impracticable.
+Examples of de minimis fringe include personal use of a cell phone provided by the employer primarily for business purposes; occasional personal use of the employer's copier; holiday gifts, other than cash or gift cards, with a low fair-market value; occasional parties or picnics for employees and their guests; occasional tickets for theater or sporting events.

 Under Section 1.132-6(b)(1) of the Treasury Regulations, all similar fringes must be considered together to determine whether they are de minimis.
 One free meal given to all employees once a year would qualify because the meals are infrequently provided.
 One free meal provided to a different employee each week throughout the year would not qualify.

 Under Section 1.132-6(c) of the Treasury Regulations, cash never qualifies as a de minimis fringe.
 Cash or gift certificates provided to an employee so the employee may buy a theater ticket does not qualify.
 It would qualify, however, if the employer purchases the theater ticket, provides the actual theater ticket to the employee, and the employer infrequently gives out tickets to employees.

 Gift cards never qualify if they are redeemable for general merchandise or have a cash-equivalent value.
 Gift cards do not qualify if they have a specific face value and are redeemable for merchandise at a store.
 If a gift certificate allows an employee to receive a specific item of low-value personal property, it is administratively impractical for the employer to account for the gift certificate, and the employer infrequently provides gift certificates to employees, then the gift certificate qualifies.

-The Internal Revenue Service does not define low value, but in Chief Counsel Advice Memorandum 200108042 it states that an item worth $100 is not a low-value item.
+The Internal Revenue Service does not define "low value", but in Chief Counsel Advice Memorandum 200108042 it states that an item worth $100 is not a low-value item.

-While the Internal Revenue Service does not define infrequently, gifts to employees on a quarterly basis would not qualify as a de minimis fringe benefit.
+While the Internal Revenue Service does not define "infrequently", gifts to employees on a quarterly basis would not qualify as a de minimis fringe benefit.